 In the summer, you may find it hard to get to sleep because you’re too hot, and you would be right.
 The core temperature of the human body drops by 1 or 2 degrees when it’s time to sleep, so being too warm will deter you from drifting off.
 In line with your circadian rhythm, your body is ready for sleep when its core temperature is at its lowest, so ensure your bedroom is cool enough.
 And, whilst this is against what we have been led to believe, you should avoid activities such as taking a hot bath or vigorous exercise too close to your optimal bedtime, as they raise your core temperature.

 Instead, try gentle relaxing stretches or yoga to help you relax, unwind and soothe your muscles before you enter the land of nod.

 If you are finding yourself tossing and turning in bed, unable to drift off, it’s important that you resist forcing yourself to get to sleep.
 Instead, jump up out of bed and focus on relaxing activities.
 This may sound counterproductive, but in this situation, your body probably isn’t ready for sleep and staying in your bed could do more harm than good as your frustration grows.
 So whether you’re reading a book or pottering about with small tasks, it will help you relax.
 When you begin to feel more tired, you should then pop back into bed.

 One of the most important aspects of a great night’s sleep is your mattress.
 After all, it’s what you lay on every night, so if you regularly find yourself struggling to drift off, or feel tired or sore when you wake up, it may be worth getting a new mattress.

 So, why not try the HUGGE 100 night sleep well trial.
-With free delivery and returns, it’s a risk-free way to test the benefits of a memory foam mattress for yourself!
+With free delivery and returns, it’s a risk-free way to test the benefits of a genuine memory foam mattress (probably the best on the market) for yourself!